flipperdevices/flipperzero-firmware/README.md

 long parts of it that are composed of pulses roughly classifiable into a maximum of three different classes of lengths, plus or minus 10%.
-Most encodings are somewhat self-clocked, so they tend to have just two or three classes of signal lengths.
+Most encodings are somewhat self-clocked, so they tend to have just two or three classes of pulse lengths.
+However often pulses of the same theoretical length have slightly different lenghts in the case of high and low level (RF on or off), so we classify them separately for robustness.

 # Usage